Anthony11-hub/Medical-ChatGPT-bot/README.md

 }
 ```

-To initiate a conversation with the chatbot,launch it in a web browser and type in your messages.
+To initiate a conversation with the chatbot, launch it in a web browser and type in your messages.